-The Blackfriars bridge is the world’s largest solar powered bridge across the river Thames.
-It derives its power from 4,400 roof mounted photovoltaic panels.
-The Blackfriars solar bridge will cut down carbon emissions by an estimated 511 tonnes a year, as it will provide half of the station’s needs.
+The Blackfriars bridge is the world’s largest solar-powered bridge across the river Thames.
+It derives its power from 4,400 roof-mounted photovoltaic panels.
+Furthermore, the Blackfriars solar bridge will cut down carbon emissions by an estimated 511 tonnes a year, as it will provide half of the station’s needs.
 The bridge took five years to be completed and now has become an iconic statement of renewable energy in London.

 The Brisbane footbridge is the world’s largest footbridge which uses solar energy.
 36,500 people are expected to use it every day, walking or biking across it.
 It connects the CBD and the arts precinct at South Bank.
 The bridge is 470 meters long, 6.5 meters wide and has a thickness of 25 com.
-80 solar panels provide the bridge with 100% energy, to light up its LED lighting system, which will be used for all kind of festive occasions.
-It can generate 100 KWh per day and 38MKWh per year and will cut down 37.8 tonnes of carbon emissions per year.
-Since it is connected to the grid, it can take or give back power as required.
+Moreover, 80 solar panels provide the bridge with 100% energy, to light up its LED lighting system, which will be used for all kind of festive occasions.
+In addition, it can generate 100 KWh per day and 38MKWh per year and will cut down 37.8 tonnes of carbon emissions per year.
+However, since it is connected to the grid, it can take or give back power as required.

 Image Source : Si.Wsj.Net

-Steven Holl’s award winning project will be a stunning addition to Copenhagen’s waterfront.
+Steven Holl’s award-winning project will be a stunning addition to Copenhagen’s waterfront.
 The superlative design has two elegant photovoltaic-covered skyscrapers at the two ends connecting a sky bridge with wind turbines.
-Holl’s entry was unanimously decided to be the best entry in a contest to design a new gateway for Copenhagen.
-The Langenliline tower is inspired by the geometry of the old harbor and the Marmormolen tower will be connected to the city through a wide main terrace and a public auditorium.
+Holl’s entry was unanimously the best entry in a contest to design a new gateway for Copenhagen.
+The Langenliline tower takes inspiration from the geometry of the old harbor and the Marmormolen tower.
+It will connect to the city through a wide main terrace and a public auditorium.

-A public walkway which will be 65 meters over the harbor, will be lined up by enough wind turbines to light up the buildings’ public spaces.
+A public walkway which will be 65 meters over the harbor.
+It will line up by enough wind turbines to light up the buildings’ public spaces.
 The buildings have seawater heating and cooling systems, solar screens will provide energy for lighting and floor heating.
 The design will be loved by those who will be lucky to work in those building as the windows are operable for natural ventilation.

 The earth’s natural resources are reducing every day and our need for energy is increasing.
 Big infrastructure developers are the ones who can make a difference, who can plan projects for the future using sustainable energy alternatives.
-These giant solar powered bridges should inspire big developers to think along the same lines as they have shown that solar energy can provide all the energy required, even for huge projects.
+Furthermore, these giant solar-powered bridges should inspire big developers to think along the same lines as they have shown that solar energy can provide all the energy required, even for huge projects.